jdiaz4302/lake_ice_prediction/03_eval/src/C_VisualizeXAI.md

                 np.mean(massive_valid_set_ICE_preds[var_index].reshape(resolution + 3, -1), 1),
                 label = 'massive lstm')
     plt.ylabel('Probability of Ice Cover')
-    plt.xlabel(valid_variables[var_index])
+    plt.xlabel(valid_variables[var_index] + '\n(min-max scaled)')
     plt.axvline(0, color = 'grey', linestyle = '--', label = 'training limit')
     plt.axvline(1, color = 'grey', linestyle = '--')
     plt.legend()
+    if var_index == 0:
+        plt.title('Partial Dependence Plot')
     plt.pause(0.0001)
 ```

 PDP take-aways:
 1. Across variables, the models behave very similarly for >90% of the input values.
   * For the top-3 variables, the continuous valued variables highly resemble each other.
 2. The `massive lstm` does not exclusively behave wilder at extremes.
-The model that does display wilder behavior displays none linear behavior which extrapolates divergently into out-of-sample values.
+The model that does display wilder behavior displays nonlinear behavior which extrapolates divergently into out-of-sample values.
   * Notably, it does for `LakeArea` and `LongWave`
   * `avg lstm` displays wilder behavior for `RelHum` and `ShortWave`
 3. These plots may demonstrate why EGs assign different attribution between models.